What can you do as a free member?

 Claude.jpg

 This is the best difficulty setting to choose if you are completely new to the franchise.
-It takes away the tension of having your units die, and the only problem you would normally have is how to clear the battle.
-If you value story above challenge, this is also a good way to enjoy the rich story of FE3H.
+You only need to focuus on how to clear the battle and how to grow your units.
+If you value story above challenge, this is a good way to enjoy the rich story of FE3H.

 Edelgard.jpg

 Classic Hard mode is the best difficulty setting for long time fans of the series.
-It provides enough challenge for the player and the risk of permadeath makes you think carefully about every move you make, although you do have Divine Pulse to save you a few times per battle.
+It provides enough challenge and the risk of permadeath forcess you think carefully about every move you make.
+Although you do have Divine Pulse to save you a few times per battle.

 2020052518021200-0DC6ECE91CF3F6F02BAFC002E3FFBAAD.jpg

-Playing Classic Maddening or even just the Maddening game mode alone is enough to traumatize new players go into it without knowing anything about the game.
+Playing Classic Maddening or even just the Maddening game mode alone is the game's toughest difficulty.
 The Maddening mode is only for those who truly seek a challenge and understand how the ins and outs of the game work.

 Fire Emblem Three Houses Related Links